 Vegas odds vs. Canadian sportsbook odds

 The first difference between Las Vegas sports betting odds and what you see at Canadian sportsbooks may be the way the odds appear.
-In Canada, decimal odds are popular, while the United States uses American odds for sports betting.
+In Canada, decimal odds are standard while the United States uses American odds.
 Other than that, there isn’t much between the two aside from the natural variation between odds at different sportsbooks.

 Buying points involves moving the line in your favour and taking on worse odds that require a larger risk.
 Selling points means moving the spread or total in the other direction for a larger potential payout.